MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/prerequisites-for-implementation-and-planning-roll-out.md

 # Prerequisites for implementation and roll-out

-As prerequisites for a successful Guides roll-out in regulated industries, it is advised to define the following elements in the initial phases of implementation:
+As prerequisites for a successful Dynamics 365 Guides roll-out in regulated industries, it is advised to define the following elements in the initial phases of implementation:

 - The Guides user journey
 - The data model